rpiceage/ff-adventure-game/.amazonq/resources/req.md

   - Optional `winText` field for custom victory message
   - Replaces default "You have defeated all enemies!" message
   - Can be used with or without interrupt
+- Battle modifier:
+  - Optional `modifier` field to adjust hero's attack strength
+  - `modifier.attribute` specifies which attribute (currently only SKILL supported)
+  - `modifier.value` is added to hero's attack calculation (can be negative)
+  - `modifier.text` explains the modifier to the player
+  - Modifier text is displayed in battle log at start
+  - Modifier applies to every turn throughout the battle
 - Battle escape:
   - Optional `escape.turn` specifies after which turn escape becomes available
   - Optional `escape.chapter` specifies where to go when escaping